robillersomeone/survey_of_distributions/README.md

 - location (`μ` real number)
 - scale (`b` real number > 0)

-**in relation to gamma** the laplace distribution is made from the difference of two exponentials (a special case of the erlang distribution, which is a case of the gamma distribution)
+**in relation to gamma** the laplace distribution is made from the difference of two exponentials (a special case of the erlang distribution, which is a case of the gamma distribution), because of this if we take the absolute value of one laplace distribution we get a chi-square distribution, and a f-distribution if we use two laplaces distributions.

-LASSO regression, is a bayesian regression with a laplace prior.
+in LASSO regression, is a bayesian regression with a laplace prior.

+can be thought of a composite/double distribution

 related to the normal distribution
   - normal - is the squared different from the mean